 What it does: Vitamin K is great at healing wounds and bruises, particularly because the body needs vitamin K to produce prothrombin, a protein necessary for blood clotting and bone metabolism.

 Does it work topically?
 Definitely.
-Vitamin K is often applied the skin to treat spider veins, bruises, scars, stretch marks, broken capillaries, and burns.
+Vitamin K is often applied to the skin to treat spider veins, bruises, scars, stretch marks, broken capillaries, and burns.
 It’s also used topically to treat rosacea and to speed up healing after surgery.
 Whether or not it can work deeply enough to help with conditions like dark circles is up for debate.

 Where can you find it?
 Cabbage, liver, kale, and milk.
 It’s also available in topical creams.